 Ball Gown: A gown with such a grand, impressive shape needs a bridal bouquet to match.
 If your bouquet is too small, it can get lost in a sea of fabric.
 In many cases, an easy rule of thumb is the bigger the dress, the bigger the bouquet.

-Slim Silhouette: Sheaths are all about feeling light and airy, so carry a bouquet that embodies that same spirit.
+Simple Silhouette: Sheaths are all about feeling light and airy, so carry a bouquet that embodies that same spirit.
 Consider a small nosegay or a posy.
-If your wedding dress has slender lines, a bouquet that is too big might hide your shape and weigh you down.
+If your wedding dress has structured lines, a bouquet that's too big might hide the dress.

 Bouquet + Venue